-Though Auburn’s integration process was relatively quiet in comparison to the chaos surrounding integration at the University of Alabama and Ole Miss, Howard Franklin still experienced his fair share of frustration in the months leading up to becoming an Auburn Tiger.
+Though Auburn’s integration process was relatively quiet in comparison to the chaos surrounding integration at the University of Alabama and Ole Miss, Harold Franklin still experienced his fair share of frustration in the months leading up to becoming an Auburn Tiger.
 In his own words, Harold Franklin describes the court appearances, F.B.I. searches and threats from Gov. George Wallace in the days leading up to January 4, 1964, the day he became Auburn University’s first African-American student.

 The first in a four-part series combining the firsthand testimony of Franklin and period photos from that age of uncertainty, Auburn Magazine takes a look at the desegregation process through Franklin’s eyes and memories.